softindex/datakernel/examples/promise/README.md

 1. [Promises Example](https://github.com/softindex/datakernel/blob/master/examples/promise/src/main/java/io/datakernel/examples/PromisesExample.java) -
 some basic functionality of Promises.
+[Launch](#1-promises-example)
 2. [Async File Example](https://github.com/softindex/datakernel/blob/master/examples/promise/src/main/java/io/datakernel/examples/AsyncFileExample.java) -
 an example of asynchronous work with a text file using Promise.
+[Launch](#2-async-file-example)

+### 1. Promises Example
+#### Launch
-To run the examples in console, you should execute these lines in appropriate folder:
+To run the example in console, you should execute these lines in appropriate folder:
 ```
 $ git clone https://github.com/softindex/datakernel.git
 $ cd datakernel
 $ mvn clean install -DskipTests
 $ cd examples/promise
 $ mvn exec:java@PromisesExample
-$ # or
-$ mvn exec:java@AsyncFileExample
 ```

-To run the examples in an IDE, you need to clone DataKernel locally and import it as a Maven project.
-Then you should set up default working directory of run configurations in your IDE so that the examples can work correctly.
+To run the example in an IDE, you need to clone DataKernel locally and import it as a Maven project.
+Then you should set up default working directory of run configurations in your IDE so that the example can work correctly.
 In accordance to DataKernel module structure, the working directory should be set to the module folder.

 In IntelliJ IDEA you can do it in the following way: